blank

 6) We do not give a message to change, influential, and offensive that the visitors become defensive or argumentative.

-Theory Detail: Brehm's theory of reactance was among the first to suggest that any message aimed at changing one's current attitudes and behaviors might, in fact, be perceived as a threat to freedom, whether in the best interest of the intended persuadee or not.
+Theory Detail: the theory of reactance was among the first to suggest that any message aimed at changing one's current attitudes and behaviors might, in fact, be perceived as a threat to freedom, whether in the best interest of the intended persuadee or not.
 When people perceive that freedoms are being threatened, psychological reactance is claimed to result.
 This reactance can result in a variety of responses including simply ignoring the persuasive attempt, derogating the source, and even producing even more of the undesired behaviors as a means of demonstrating choice or restoring attitudinal freedom.
 People do not appreciate being told how they should behave, especially in areas where they feel it is simply no one else's business.
-People at different developmental stages value independence and freedom and tend to reject many, if not most, authority-based appeals.
-Members of specific groups can be resistant to any appeal that they consider to be even remotely controlling.
-That people value freedom and their right to consider and make choices, and that they react negatively to attitudinal and behavioral constraints with some regularity, seems so obvious as to not require further elaboration.

 7) By providing the visitor unbiased information, we allow the visitor to know all the sides and/or even to disagree with us.